EclipseFdn/marketplace-rest-api/README.md

 # Eclipse Foundation Marketplace Client API

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/api/marketplace-rest-api) on October 14, 2021.

+---

 ## Summary

 Proof of concept project within the Microservice initiative, the Foundation looks to leverage Quarkus to renew their MPC API.
 The specifications to the API can be found in the `marketplace-rest-api-specs` project within the EclipseFdn group on GitHub.